Interoperable Simulation and Gaming (ISG) Sprint

 Bidders not selected for funding may seek approval to participate at their own expense.

 The schedule of significant events is listed below.
 This is subject to change depending on different conditions, such as possible hurricanes or how the national, state (Florida), and regional (Tampa) response to the current Covid-19 pandemic.
 All changes to the schedule will be noted here.
 If there are still significant travel restrictions either nationwide or in the Tampa area, then the Sprint will be held virtually with each organization working from their designated area.
 All dates are 2020.

 - 28 August – Notification of selection.

-- 14-18 September – Sprint week
+- 21-25 September – Sprint week

 All OGC Sprints are open to the public.
 The following OGC Sprints are currently planned: